controlz/Presentation-Big-Data-DevTricks/README.md

 # Intro to Big Data and Predictive Analytics

-Presentation made for a [Software Niagara](https://github.com/softwareniagara/) event called [DevTricks](https://github.com/softwareniagara/devtricks).
+Presentation made for a monthly event called [DevTricks](https://github.com/softwareniagara/devtricks) organized by members of the [Software Niagara](https://github.com/softwareniagara/) community.

 Talk was done October 6th 2014.